ivanoats/contentful-jekyll/README.md

 ## Integrating Contentful and Jekyll

-- edit `Gemfile`
+- edit the `Gemfile` to include jekyll-contentful-data-import
-- create `_config-secret.yml`
+- create `_config-secret.yml` with contentful's spaceId and key
 - run `jeyll contentful` (with secret config)
 - check data files exist
 - transform data files into blog posts with liquid magic

 ## Wrapping Up

 Where to take it from here?
+It's up to you!

-- Add advanced features with Aerobatic's [plugins]()
+- Add advanced features with Aerobatic's [plugins](https://www.aerobatic.com/docs/plugins/) For example check out the [form-submit](https://www.aerobatic.com/docs/plugins/form-submit/) plugin to add a contact form to your site.
  - Add different content types with Contentful
-- Optimize your site for speed with Pingdom's report
+- Optimize your site for speed with [WebpageTest](https://www.webpagetest.org)
+- Set your site up for [Continuous Integration](https://www.aerobatic.com/docs/static-site-generators/#jekyll)